GUARANTEED ASSET PROTECTION WAIVER ACT (EXCERPT)

 Act 229 of 2009

-(a) A creditor may offer a guaranteed asset protection waiver agreement that is cancelable or not cancelable after the free look period.
-A guaranteed asset protection waiver must provide that if a borrower cancels the waiver during the free look period, the borrower is entitled to a full refund of the purchase price if the borrower has not received benefits under the waiver, or to any full or partial refund included in the waiver if the borrower has received benefits under the waiver.
+(c) That the borrower may cancel the guaranteed asset protection waiver during the free look period specified in the waiver; and is entitled to a full refund of the purchase price if the borrower has not received benefits under the waiver, or to any full or partial refund included in the waiver if the borrower has received benefits under the waiver.

-(b) If a borrower cancels the guaranteed asset protection waiver, or the finance agreement is terminated, after the free look period, the borrower may be entitled to a refund of any unearned portion of the purchase price of the waiver unless the waiver provides otherwise.
-In order to receive a refund, the borrower, must provide a written request to the creditor, administrator, or other party, within 90 days after the cancellation of the waiver or the occurrence of the event terminating the finance agreement, that meets any applicable notice provisions of the waiver.
+(f) That in order to receive any refund due for the cancellation of the guaranteed asset protection waiver, or the early termination of the finance agreement after the free look period, the borrower must provide a written request for a refund to the creditor, administrator, or other party named in the waiver within 90 days after the cancellation of the guaranteed asset protection waiver or the occurrence of the event terminating the finance agreement.

 History: 2009, Act 229, Eff.
 July 7, 2010